betteriot/betteriot-principles/README.md

 Assessment criteria: The company’s sign in process encourages its customers to choose passwords which include alphanumeric characters, special symbols, and are of significant permitted length.
 These passports should be validated server side.
 Two factor authentication should be included & support for tokenized 2FA e.g. google authenticator.
 Device Specific Requirements:

-### 19. A company’s product MUST be compliant with the IoTSF Security Compliance Framework
+### 19. The company’s product MUST be compliant with the IoTSF Security Compliance Framework

 Assessment criteria: Relevant compliance class number is published on packaging and online presence of the company.

-### 20. A company’s product MUST use cryptographic schemes
+### 20. The company’s product MUST use cryptographic schemes

 Assessment criteria:
 The product will be tested to make sure it complies with